KevinJordanENG/assignment_oop_mt24/README.md

 - The fundamental logic/valid move checking is implemented in the board ABC '_move...' functions.
     - These functions are longer than normal as the if/else/error tree of validating move paths, object type, and space type are extensive.
 - Alongside the `agricola` package is a test script `agricola_test.py`.
 This script demonstrates most major game functions and represents a sample playing of <THE ENTIRE?
 A FEW ROUNDS?> the game.
+- All public methods of all classes/objects include state based checks.
+    - While this adds some less than pretty STATE literals to the beginning of each function, it assures encapsulation is not broken.

 # TODOs for project tidy up:

 DONE---    1.
-Hide path (make global in game to be manually set)
-2. Build patterns (flyweight etc) from notes around
-3. Join all state action in GameState
-4. Add state checking to all funcs
+Hide path (make global in game to be manually set) DONE---    2.
+Build patterns (flyweight etc) from notes around DONE---    3.
+Join all state action in GameState DONE---    4.
+Add state checking to all funcs
-5. Make sure all private data can't be mod'ed
-6. Add checks of caller to make sure some methods are called only by appropriate object
+5. Add checks of caller to make sure some methods are called only by appropriate object
+6. Make sure all private data can't be mod'ed
 7. Verify error checking throughout
 8. Add type checking to decision()
 9. Document three categories here (type features, patterns, reusable structs)